-Farzana joined Goldsmiths in January 2020 as the George Wood Professor in Education.
-Before starting her academic career, she taught A level Sociology at Newcastle-under-Lyme College of Further Education and also worked for a brief period for Victim Support in London.
-Farzana took up a lectureship at Keele University in 1999 and was awarded a personal chair as Professor of Sociology of Education in 2013.
+Farzana joined Goldsmiths in 2020 as George Wood Professor in Education.
+She previously worked at Keele University where she was promoted to Professor of Sociology of Education in 2013.
 At Keele, Farzana directed the Centre for Social Policy research between 2015 and 2019 and she also led the ‘Tackling Inequalities’ research theme within Keele’s Institute for Social Inclusion from 2018 until she left in December 2019.

 Farzana’s research and publications are in the area of sociology of education on the theme of education and social justice.
-She has conducted research on a range of topics including an ESRC project on neoliberalism and the changing cultures of education management and leadership.
+She has conducted research on a range of topics including, with ESRC funding, a project on neoliberalism and the changing cultures of education management and leadership.
 More recently her research has been focused on educational inequalities, social justice and citizenship with a particular focus on how children and young people make sense of global social/economic/political change in their local contexts.
 She researches intersecting inequalities with a strong focus on race, gender and social class.

 Other research interests include Sociology of education, inequalities and social justice, race and racism, gender and education, education policy and politics, Britishness, education and the war on terror.

 Publications and research outputs

 Shain, Farzana.
 2011.
 The New Folk Devils: Muslim Boys and Education in England.
 Stoke-on-Trent: Trentham Books.
 ISBN 9781858564425

 Bhopal, Kalwant and Shain, Farzana, eds.
 2015.
 Neoliberalism and Education Rearticulating Social Justice and Inclusion, 1st Edition.
 New York, NY: USA: Routledge.
 ISBN 9781138182530